 Most of this song is about how wonderful the world is, but at the end, it turns around with the line, "But not for me."

-Jerry Casale: "We wanted to get everybody into a mood where people thought Devo was saying the world was really nice and saying the world was beautiful, then it turns out to be one man's opinion, which is mine, which is, while the world could be beautiful, it's not for me because of what I'm seeing."
+Jerry Casale told us: "We wanted to get everybody into a mood where people thought Devo was saying the world was really nice and saying the world was beautiful, then it turns out to be one man's opinion, which is mine, which is, while the world could be beautiful, it's not for me because of what I'm seeing."

-Mark Mothersbaugh: "Jerry and I both tried to sing like Stan from Wall Of Voodoo ("Mexican Radio
+Mark Mothersbaugh said in our interview: "Jerry and I both tried to sing like Stan from Wall Of Voodoo ("Mexican Radio

 ") when we were doing the song.
 I don't know why, but we could imagine Stan singing that song, so we were both trying to fake his accent and Jerry did a great job so he ended up singing on the record."